 (Formerly FA 125: Two Dimensional Design) The theory and practice of design principles: compositional problems, color and the interrelationships of space, planes and volumes are examined in two dimensional projects using a variety of media.
 Studio: 6 hours per week.
-(Fa,Sp) 3 credits.
+Prerequisite: eligibility for ENG 101 or permission of instructor.
+(Fa,Sp) 3 credits